ftsrg/theta/subprojects/cfa-cli/README.md

 All arguments are optional, except `--model`.

 * `--model`: Path of the input CFA model (mandatory).
-* `--targetloc`: Name of the target (error) location in the CFA, which is checked for reachability.
-The CFA is safe if the target location is not reachable, and unsafe otherwise.
+* `--errorloc`: Name of the error (target) location in the CFA, which is checked for reachability.
+The CFA is safe if the error location is not reachable, and unsafe otherwise.
 This argument can be omitted if a location in the CFA is marked with the error keyword.
 If there is an error location marked in the CFA and this argument is also given, the argument has priority.
 * `--cex`: Output file where the counterexample is written (if the result is unsafe).
 If the argument is not given (default) the counterexample is not printed.
 Use `CON` (Windows) or `/dev/stdout` (Linux) as argument to print to the standard output.
 * `--loglevel`: Detailedness of logging.
     * Possible values (from the least to the most detailed): `RESULT`, `MAINSTEP`, `SUBSTEP` (default), `INFO`, `DETAIL`, `VERBOSE`.